CALLING STUDENTS IN GRADES 5-8!

 - The four remaining finalists in each division (who are not a first place winner or runner-up) will receive $150.

-- Even more schools can win $$$ in 2018: The top 8 schools with the most entries will each receive a $200 donation.
+- Schools can earn cash donations too!
+The top 8 schools with the most entries will each receive a $200 donation.

-CONTEST LESSON PLAN: standard aligned and easy to integrate with your curriculum
+OUR CONTEST LESSON PLAN MAKES IT EASIER: standard aligned and easy to integrate with your curriculum

 - Alignment with multiple standards: